XVIArc/ClassProject9001/README.md

 2. Enter the map size (integer greater than 5).

-3. The program will randomly generate a map and print it out.
+3. The program will randomly generate a map and print it out step by step.

 ## Dependencies